 Colossal is like the hype of Richard Sherman and Marshawn Lynch combined.
 Colossal is like Peyton Manning finally winning another Super Bowl.
 Colossal is how I’d describe how cool The Rolling Stones’ “Miss You” was to me when I was a kid.

-Colossal is definitely T-Rex, Jennifer Lawrence and bacon cheeseburgers.
+Colossal is definitely T-Rex, Jennifer Lawrence, and bacon cheeseburgers.
 Colossal is also Denver losing to the St. Louis Rams this season.
 The Rams!

-Colossal is any of these five finds on Antique Road Show.
+Colossal is any of these five finds on the Antique Road Show.
 Our brains.
 Our brains are definitely colossal.
 Love’s pretty big, too.